bOhYee/gtrack/README.md

 # To print the total playtime of a single process for a specific time interval
 $ gtrack print -gid GAME_ID -d START_DATE [END_DATE]
 ```

+## Missing features
+The program still misses some key features and requires some constraints to be satisfied in order to work properly:
+- in the same location where the program will be executed, a `data` folder is required to store the database;
+- configuration files for indicating DB or data locations automatically;
+- once a game is inserted, no method is available to remove it other than deleting the database itself and recreating it.